-8.1.
+- 8.1.
 The CEO is authorized to use necessary workers for operations and maintenance of facilities pursuant to Port Commission approved labor agreements and the Pacific Coast Longshoremen's and Warehousemen's, Clerks', and Foremen's agreements (provided long shore labor may be hired through stevedoring contractors to provide services offered in Port tariffs.)
-The CEO is authorized to apply for and maintain Port membership in the Pacific Maritime Association.

-8.2.
-The CEO shall be responsible for obtaining prior Port Commission approval for work projects which are new construction or major modifications of Port facilities to be carried out by Port crews when the total estimated cost is more than Two Hundred Thousand Dollars (\$200,000).

-8.3 The CEO may authorize expense maintenance projects that are not new construction or in any way add to the capacity or function of a facility, whether performed by Port crews or by contract, up to a value of \$500,000.
+The CEO is authorized to apply for and maintain Port membership in the Pacific Maritime Association. - 8.2.
+The CEO shall be responsible for obtaining prior Port Commission approval for work projects which are new construction or major modifications of Port facilities to be carried out by Port crews when the total estimated cost is more than Threewo Hundred Thousand Dollars (\$3200,000). - 8.3.
+The CEO may authorize expense maintenance projects that are not new construction projects or contracts or that in any way add to the capacity or function of a facility, whether performed by Port crews or by contractors, up to a value of three hundred thousand dollars (\$300,000).